Deltares/hydromt/docs/dev/contributing.rst

 Developer's guide
 =================

+# TODO review/update the Developer's guide based on latest insights.
+Extent on the code conventions section.

 Welcome to the HydroMT project.
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
 Here's how we work.